 Nicola Glanville (Chair) is a licensed marriage and family therapist.
 She has been a community-based therapist at the SAFE program working with youth and families for 21 years.
 In 2022, she became the SAFE Systems Coordinator, overseeing three family resource centers in South County that serve at-risk students and families.
 Nicola became an SCYC Board member in 2020 and was recently appointed as the board chair.

-Stacy Meko holds a bachelor’s degree in French from Georgetown University.
-With her husband Mike, she relocated to the South County in 1986 where they raised their three children.
+Stacy Meko (Treasurer/Digital Outreach) holds a bachelor’s degree in French from Georgetown University.
+With her husband Mike, she relocated to South County in 1986 where they raised their three children.
 Stacy has a small business assisting local wineries and other organizations with website development, marketing and graphic design.
 Passionate about supporting kids, Stacy has devoted thousands of volunteer hours to students at Lucia Mar schools, and has served on numerous District committees.
-She is on the Core Scholarship Committee at the Community Foundation San Luis Obispo County and is District 4 Commissioner for SLO County Commission on the Status of Women.
+She is the Scholarship Committee Chair at the Community Foundation San Luis Obispo County and previously served as District 4 Commissioner for SLO County Commission on the Status of Women and Girls.